Francisco-Gabriel-Ruiz-Ruiz/Francisco-Gabriel-Ruiz-Ruiz/README.md

 ### 🌟 Fun fact:
 - I love working on side projects and collaborating with others to solve real-world problems.
-- I'd love more programming tests that involved collaborating with others.
+- I'd love more programming tests that involve collaborating with others.

 Feel free to connect with me and check out my work!